tb78/Gymnasium/README.md

 ---

-## Overview
+## 📌 Overview

-**Position Sizer MT5/MT4** is a risk management tool designed for traders who want precise control over their positions.
+**Position Sizer MT5/MT4** is a risk management tool designed for traders who want precise control over every trade.

-Instead of guessing lot sizes, this tool calculates everything automatically based on your risk tolerance and trade setup.
+Instead of guessing lot sizes, the system calculates everything automatically based on your risk tolerance and setup.

-It combines accurate calculation logic with a modern desktop interface inspired by professional trading platforms.
+Built with a modern desktop UI inspired by professional trading platforms.

 ---

-## What It Does
+## ⚙️ What It Does

 The application calculates optimal position sizing and visualizes trade risk in real time: